CornPrincess/Automate-the-Boring-Stuff-with-Python/README.md

 This is the code note of [*Automate_the_Boring_Stuff_with_Python*](https://automatetheboringstuff.com/#toc).
 You could access this book for free.
 Thanks for the author Al Sweigart.

-The online book has the answers to the practice questions, but it has no answer to the Practice Projects, I will share my answer.
+The online book has the answers to the practice questions, but it has no answer to the Practice Projects and Chapter Projcets, I will share my answer.
 Welcome the pull reqeuest and issues.

 There are two major parts of each chapter.
 The Chapter Practice examples and the Practice Projects.